Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 13 hours and 22 minutes.
 It is 1 hour and 52 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 38 minutes longer than the mean synodic month length.
 It is 6 hours and 25 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠217.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠248.7°.
+The true anomaly of the Moon orbit is ∠217.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠248.7°.

-3 days after point of apogee on 16 June 2012 at 01:24 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 1 July 2012 at 18:01 in ♐ Sagittarius.
+3 days since point of apogee on 16 June 2012 at 01:24 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 1 July 2012 at 18:01 in ♐ Sagittarius.

 The Moon is 400 960 km (249 145 mi) away from Earth and getting closer over the next 12 days until the point perigee when Earth-Moon distance is going to be 362 363 km (225 162 mi).

-1 day after descending node on 17 June 2012 at 15:43 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 1 July 2012 at 05:45 in ♐ Sagittarius.
+1 day after descending node on 17 June 2012 at 15:43 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 1 July 2012 at 05:45 in ♐ Sagittarius.

-1 day since the previous standstill on 18 June 2012 at 17:37 in ♊ Gemini when the Moon has reached North declination of ∠21.721°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-21.701° at the point of next southern standstill on 2 July 2012 at 03:33 in ♐ Sagittarius.
+1 day since the last northern standstill on 18 June 2012 at 17:37 in ♊ Gemini when the Moon has reached North declination of ∠21.721° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-21.701° at the point of next southern standstill on 2 July 2012 at 03:33 in ♐ Sagittarius.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.